abstractfactory/rfc/spec10.md

 The push-mechanism could then handle concurrency and decide who eventually ends up the latest writing the latest data, and also alert the user when writes happen within a certain time-span, such as within 0.1 microseconds.
 At that point, the user could reasonably expect his data to having been overwritten by someone else.

 It could potentially also be the place where priorities are set on requests.
 Some users or processes may require their data to always take precedence over others, if that data should so happen to be written within a given time-span.

+And ultimately, it would help guarantee that, even though data may be overwritten in one location, it is never lost and can be re-submitted either automatically or manually per a user's request.

 # Arbitrary Depth